 Subject to approval of The Board, a major administrative unit may combine the student and faculty government into a single agency.

 The Chancellor of each major administrative unit is authorized to appoint an Ombudsperson.
 Each Chancellor shall adopt procedures governing the selection of the Ombudsperson, which shall include formal consultation with representatives of those segments of the University served by the Ombudsperson.
-The office of the Ombudsperson will seek to improve academic and administrative processes within the University by discovering problems and suggesting reforms.
-The office may assist any member of the University community in the resolution of academic, administrative, or personal problems that cannot otherwise be resolved equitably within existing mechanisms.
+The Office of the Ombudsperson will seek to improve academic and administrative processes within the University by discovering problems and suggesting reforms.
+The Office may assist any member of the University community in the resolution of academic, administrative, or personal problems that cannot otherwise be resolved equitably within existing mechanisms.

 The Ombudsperson may listen to, investigate, and seek to mediate and resolve complaints and grievances made to him or her concerning academic or administrative policies, procedures, practices, or decisions.
 The Ombudsperson may recommend appropriate changes or solutions to the Chancellor.
 However, the Ombudsperson shall have no authority to overturn, reverse, or modify such policies, procedures, practices, or decisions.

 No person shall suffer any penalty or disability because of seeking assistance from the Ombudsperson.
-All information presented to that office by persons seeking assistance shall be considered confidential unless a complaint shall authorize release of such information.
+All information presented to that office by persons seeking assistance shall be considered confidential unless a complainant shall authorize release of such information.
 All information received by the Ombudsperson shall be considered privileged where otherwise provided by law.

 RESPONSIBILITIES AND RIGHTS OF STUDENTS